rackerlabs/support-how-to/content/rackspace-email/enable-or-disable-two-factor-authentication-for-administrators.md

 ### Multifactor authentication options

 	The Cloud Office Control Panel provides two options for enabling multifactor authentication when you first log in.
-Upon login you are presented the option to set up multifactor authentication.
-You can proceed with this option or skip it.
+Upon login you are required to set up multifactor authentication.

 #### Use text message multifactor authentication